Transportation Security Administration: Leadership

 When the TSA was part of the Department of Transportation, the head of the agency was referred to as the undersecretary of transportation for security.
 Following the move to the Department of Homeland Security in March 2003, the position was reclassified as the administrator of the Transportation Security Administration.

-There have been seven administrators and six acting administrators in the TSA's 23-year history.
+There have been eight administrators and nine acting administrators in the TSA's 24-year history.
 Several have come to the job after previously serving as Coast Guard flag officers, including Loy, Neffenger, and Pekoske.

 Following the passage of the FAA Reauthorization Act of 2018, which included a provision known as the TSA Modernization Act, the administrator's term was set as a five-year term retroactive to the start of current administrator David Pekoske's term.
 It also made the deputy administrator a politically appointed position.